Niha, Tartus

 Niha (النيحا) is a Syrian village in the al-Shaykh Badr District in Tartous Governorate.
 It is situated between Wadi al-Uyun to the east, al-Shaykh Badr to the west.
 According to the Syria Central Bureau of Statistics (CBS), Niha had a population of 1,182 in the 2004 census.

+Economy

+Many of the villagers work in agriculture, with the village's main agricultural products being wheat, tobacco and olives.